 7. Avoid SLS, SLES, parabens, and silicones in your shampoo and conditioner

 Speaking to The Cut, trichologist DDrDominic Burg emphasized the importance of using a gentle shampoo and avoiding those with SLS, SLES, parabens, and silicones.
 These ingredients can build up on the scalp, clog pores and hair follicles, and thus impede hair growth.

 8. Don’t over and under-shampoo your hair

-In general, shampooing your hair is a habit that contributes to healthy hair and scalp.
-But did you know that some people don’t really need to shampoo frequently while others need that regular wash?
+Shampooing your hair is a habit that contributes to healthy hair and scalp.
+But did you know that some people don’t need to shampoo frequently while others require regular washing?

 As a rule, those with an oily scalp can shampoo daily to avoid oil buildup on the scalp that can cause inflammation and dandruff, which can then lead to hair breakage.
 Meanwhile, if you’re feeling your hair becoming dry and brittle, it may be time to just shampoo every other day.

 We know it’s fun rubbing our with a towel and then twisting it in a turban-like fashion after a shower.
 But did you know that this destroys the outer layer of hair and can contribute to hair thinning?